kmykoh97/url_shortener/README.md

 ## Databases

 We use Django as ORM to PostgreSQL DB.
-This is save us a lot of work and trouble of writing SQL queries.
+This saves us a lot of works and troubles of writing SQL queries.

 Models are defined in `src/client/urlshortener/tinyurl/models.py`.
 Snippet:
 ```python